 Normally the AppInit_DLLs registry value is empty, so if something appear in the scan

 you might want examine the DLL more in detail.
-AppInit_DLLs is located under
+AppInit_DLLs are located under

 NT-based systems prior to Windows Vista supports Winlogon Notifications, which allows programs to receive and handle Winlogon events.
 For example, winlogon events occur when the computer is rebooted and shut down, when the screensaver starts and stops and when a user logs in and out.
 Windows itself register components to receive winlogon events, however it is also used by malware, such as the "Haxdoor" backdoor.